Snake-Eyes is American but is played by the Scottish Ray Park.

-Troubled Production: As noted below, the movie's highly-anticipated release was delayed, almost at the last moment, by nine months, for reshoots, ostensibly to make a 3-D version possible and boost interest in international markets (and, unofficially, to avoid competing with Magic Mike, also starring Tatum).
+As noted below, the movie's highly-anticipated release was delayed by nine months for reshoots, almost at the last moment.
+This was ostensibly to make a 3-D version possible and boost interest in international markets (and, unofficially, to avoid competing with Magic Mike, also starring Tatum).

 This wouldn't have been so much of a problem had Paramount not been heavily promoting the original June release date up to the point they put it off, leaving them with just two movies on their summer calendar.
 Left in the lurch in the meantime was an entire line of toys based on the movie that Hasbro was bringing out.